 Related-Party and Intercompany Transactions: As discussed in Note 9, AWR borrows under a credit facility and provides funds to GSWC and ASUS in support of their operations through intercompany borrowing agreements.
 The interest rate charged to GSWC and ASUS is sufficient to cover AWR's interest expense under the credit facility.
 AWR's credit agreement expires in May 2023 and all intercompany borrowing agreements will expire concurrent with the expiration of AWR's credit facility.
 AWR intends to execute new intercompany borrowing agreements with its subsidiaries consistent with a new credit facility.
-AWR for December 31, 2022, GSWC had \$129.0 million outstanding under its intercompany borrowing agreement with AWR.
-The intercompany borrowing agreement for a term of up to 24 months.
+As of December 31, 2022, GSWC had \$129.0 million outstanding under its intercompany borrowing agraement with AWR.
+The intercompany borrowing agreement with AWR is considered a short-term debt arrangement by the CPUC and GSWC has been authorized by the CPUC to borrow under this arrangement for a term of up to 24 months.
 Borrowings under this arrangement are, therefore, required to be fully paid off within a 24-month period.
 On January 31, 2023, GSWC used the proceeds from the issuance of equity to AWR (Note 7) and from the issuance of long-term debt (Note 10) to pay-off all of its intercompany borrowing from AWR.
 Accordingly, the \$129.0 million outstanding has been refinanced in January 2023 on a long-term basis and is, therefore, classified as a non-current liability under "Other Credits" in GSWC's Balance Sheet as of December 31, 2022.